 Final Thoughts

-Breakouts from new skincare aren’t uncommon — but knowing how to differentiate between a purge and a reaction is key to protecting your skin.
+Reactions from new skincare aren’t uncommon, but knowing how to differentiate between skin purging vs breakouts is key to supporting your skin.
 The more in tune you are with your skin’s needs and behavior, the easier it becomes to make informed decisions.

-If a product causes issues, don’t feel like you’ve failed.
+If a product doesn’t align with your skin’s needs, don’t feel like you’ve failed.
 Testing skincare is part of the process.
 Prioritize gentle, barrier-supportive products and observe how your skin responds over time.